MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

     1. Use `SETSPN -Q spnName` to locate the SPN and its current account.
     1. Use `SETSPN -D` to delete the existing SPNs.
-    1. Use the `SETSPN -S` to migrate it to the correct account.
+    1. Use the `SETSPN -S` to migrate the SPN to the correct account.

 - **SQL Alias might not function correctly** - A SQL Server alias might cause an unexpected SPN to be generated.
-This results in NTLM credentials failure if the SPN isn't found, or an SSPI failure, if it inadvertently matches the SPN of another server.
+This causes NTLM credentials to fail if the SPN isn't found, or an SSPI failure if it inadvertently matches the SPN of another server.

-- **User belongs to many groups** - If a user belongs to multiple groups, this situation can cause authentication issues in Kerberos.
+- **User belongs to many groups** - If a user belongs to multiple groups, authentication issues might occur in Kerberos.
 If you use Kerberos over UDP, the entire security token must fit within a single packet.
 Users who belong to many groups have a larger security token than users who belong to fewer groups.

   **Solution:** If you use Kerberos over TCP, you can increase the [`MaxTokenSize`] setting.
 For more information, see [MaxTokenSize and Kerberos Token Bloat](/archive/blogs/shanecothran/maxtokensize-and-kerberos-token-bloat).

-- **Use website host header** - The HTTP Host header plays a crucial role in the HTTP protocol for accessing web pages.
+- **Use website host header** - The HTTP Host header plays a very important role in the HTTP protocol for accessing web pages.

   **Solution:** If the website has a host header name, the HOSTS SPN can't be used.
 An explicit HTTP SPN must be used.
-If the website doesn't have a host header name, NTLM is used and it can't be delegated to a back-end SQL Server instance or other service.
+If the website doesn't have a host header name, NTLM is used.
+NTLM can't be delegated to a back-end SQL Server instance or other service.

 </details>

 <details><summary><b>NT LAN Manager (NTLM)</b></summary>

-This section lists issues specific to NTLM (NT LAN Manager):
+This section lists issues that are specific to NTLM (NT LAN Manager):

-- **Access is denied for NTLM peer logins** - Refers to an issue related to NTLM peer logins.
+- **Access is denied for NTLM peer logins** - Refers to an issue that are related to NTLM peer logins.

-  **Solution:** When communicating between computers that are either in workstations or in domains that don't trust one another, you can set up identical accounts on both computers and use NTLM peer authentication.
+  **Solution:** When communicating between computers that are in either workstations or domains that don't trust each other, you can set up identical accounts on both computers and use NTLM peer authentication.

   Logins work only if both the user account and the password match on both computers.
-NTLM authentication might be disabled or not supported on either the client or server side, leading to authentication failures.
+NTLM authentication might be disabled or not supported on either the client or server side.
+This situation might cause authentication failures.
 For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Double hop scenarios on multiple computers** - A double-hop process will fail if NTLM credentials are used.
 Kerberos credentials are required.

   **Solution:** To resolve this issue, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Loopback protection isn't set correctly** - Loopback protect is designed to prohibit applications from calling other services on the same computer.
-If loopback protect isn't configured correctly or if there's any malfunction, this situation can indirectly cause authentication issues.
+If loopback protect isn't configured correctly, or if there's any malfunction, this situation can indirectly cause authentication issues.

   **Solution:** To resolve this issue, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Loopback protection fails when you connect to the Always-on listener** - This issue is related to loopback protection.
-When connecting to the Always-On Listener from the primary node, the connection uses NTLM authentication.
+When you connect to the Always-On Listener from the primary node, the connection uses NTLM authentication.

   **Solution:** For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

-- **Issue that affects LANMAN compatibility level** - The LAN Manager (LANMAN) authentication issue usually occurs if there is a mismatch in the authentication protocols that are used by older (pre Windows 2008) and newer computers.
+- **Issue that affects LANMAN compatibility level** - The LAN Manager (LANMAN) authentication issue usually occurs if a mismatch exists in the authentication protocols that are used by older (pre-Windows Server 2008) and newer computers.
 When you set the compatibility level to 5, NTLMv2 isn't allowed.

   **Solution:** Switching to Kerberos avoids this issue because Kerberos is more secure.
 For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).